Recommended by Lisa Dellagiarino Feriend

 I saw this play in Chicago, just before the pandemic hit, and it is a wonderful, undefinable play touching seamlessly on a zillion aspects of what it means to be human, with some climate change warnings thrown in as well.
 That last oral report on an extinct animal is one I still think about.
 This play is unique and terrific, and I hope it has many more productions to come.

-• Lisa Dellagiarino Feriend: In the Serpent's Nest (formerly Queen of Sad Mischance)
+• Lisa Dellagiarino Feriend: Out of the Scorpion's Nest (formerly Queen of Sad Mischance)

 This play is gorgeous!
 Without a single wasted word, it tells the story of three people with dreams deferred who feel - some figuratively, some literally - that time is slipping away from them.
 I loved watching the relationships grow and change as the play went on, and as Beverly's memory slowly disintegrated.
 All three characters are complex and would be a joy for any actor.
 Stellar stuff!!